harshalahah/Financial-Transaction-Risk-Analyzer/README.md

 }
 ```

-New to this?
-Read `START_HERE.md` first — plain-English explanation, a 10-day
-study plan and resume wording.
 See `DOCUMENTATION.md` for the full design rationale, feature dictionary,
-evaluation methodology, API reference and interview talking points.
+evaluation methodology and API reference.